 - kosher salt

-- 4 tbsp neutral oil (grapeseed, avocado, canola, etc)
+- 4 tablespoon neutral oil (grapeseed, avocado, canola, etc)

 For The Lime Crema

-- 2 tbsp lime juice (approximately 1 lime)
+- 2 tablespoon lime juice (approximately 1 lime)

 - Bring a large pot to a high heat on the stove.
 Add neutral oil.
 Add diced onion and a pinch of salt.
 Begin to sweat onion.
 Turn the heat down to medium, and cook the onion for approximately 10 minutes.